 The Statement of Interest is a 100-word, no-frills statement of the skills & experiences you wish to gain through your internship.
 Think of it as an extended objective statement, or a very short, not-very-sweet cover letter.
 The audience is your future internship site supervisor, so address it broadly.
 They want to know right away if they have what you are looking for.
 A rough outline should be:

-- I would like an internship in Washington DC in the area of...
+- I would like an internship in the field of...

 - Specifically, I'd like to be exposed to/learn more about/gain skills in...